Microservices Communication Patterns: Sync vs Async

 Conclusion

-Engineering is the art of choosing constraints.
+Engineering is ultimately the art of choosing constraints.

-Don’t choose async because it is “modern.”
+Do not choose async because it is modern.

-Don’t choose sync because it feels “easy.”
+Do not choose sync because it feels comfortable.

 Engineering Team